Skip to main content

 Days 2-3

 Swelling remains significant, although bruising and other symptoms may also be prominent.
-Cold compresses and keeping the head elevated may help reduce swelling during this period.
+Cold compresses and keeping the head elevated may help reduce significant swelling during this period.

 Week 1